John K. Bush: Nomination and confirmation

 On May 8, 2017, President Donald Trump nominated Bush to the United States Court of Appeals for the Sixth Circuit seat vacated by Judge Danny Julian Boggs, who assumed senior status on February 28, 2017.
 A hearing on his nomination before the United States Senate Committee on the Judiciary was held on June 14, 2017.
 On a questionnaire submitted to the committee, Bush acknowledged that between 2007 and 2016, he had pseudonymously authored approximately 400 blog posts on Elephants in the Bluegrass, a blog founded by his wife, Bridget.
 His blog posts expressed opposition to gay marriage, the Affordable Care Act, public financing of political campaigns, and the idea of trying terrorists in civilian courts.
 Bush also compared abortion to slavery, and cited media reports containing "birther" falsehoods about Barack Obama's citizenship.
 When questioned about his blogging during his judicial nomination process, Bush said that "my personal views are irrelevant to the position for which I have been nominated" and that "blogging is a political activity.
 It is not appropriate to bring politics to the bench."
 On July 13, 2017, his nomination was reported out of committee by a 11–9 vote.

-On July 19, 2017, the United States Senate invoked cloture on his nomination by a 51–48 vote, and on the following day confirmed him by a 51–47 vote.
+On July 19, 2017, the United States Senate invoked cloture on his nomination by a 51–48 vote.
+The following day, he was confirmed by a 51–47 vote.
 He received his judicial commission on July 21, 2017.

 Notable cases

 Abortion

 Bush authored the opinion in EMW Women's Surgical Center v.
 Beshear (2019), in which the Sixth Circuit upheld, 2–1, a Kentucky law compelling physicians to show and describe a fetal ultrasound to patients before performing an abortion.
 The law, part of a years-long effort to restrict abortion access in Kentucky, had previously been deemed unconstitutional by a lower court.
 Bush wrote that the law "provides truthful, non-misleading, and relevant information aimed at informing a patient about her decision to abort unborn life".
-Judge Alan Eugene Norris joined Bush's opinion; Judge Bernice Donald dissented, writing that the Kentucky law "has coopted physicians' examining tables, their probing instruments, and their voices in order to espouse a political message, without regard to the health of the patient or the judgment of the physician".
+Judge Alan Eugene Norris joined Bush's opinion; Judge Bernice B. Donald dissented, writing that the Kentucky law "has coopted physicians' examining tables, their probing instruments, and their voices in order to espouse a political message, without regard to the health of the patient or the judgment of the physician".
 On December 9, 2019, the Supreme Court declined to review the case, leaving in place Bush's opinion.